shtigran/WebsitePicturesDownloader/README.md

 ![gif source](https://github.com/shtigran/WebsitePicturesDownloader/blob/master/gif.gif)

 ### Purpose
-This program allow You download all images from any URL.
+This program allows You download all images from any URL.

 ----